Biguanide

 Biguanide (/baɪˈgwɒnaɪd/) is the organic compound with the formula HN(C(NH)NH2)2.
-It is a colorless solid that dissolves in water to give highly basic solution.
+It is a colorless solid that dissolves in water to give a highly basic solution.
 These solutions slowly hydrolyse to ammonia and urea.

 Synthesis

 Biguanide can be obtained from the reaction of dicyandiamide with ammonia, via a Pinner-type process.

 Biguanide was first synthesized by Bernhard Rathke in 1879.

 Biguanidine drugs

 A variety of derivatives of biguanide are used as pharmaceutical drugs.

 Antihyperglycemic agents

 The term "biguanidine" often refers specifically to a class of drugs that function as oral antihyperglycemic drugs used for diabetes mellitus or prediabetes treatment.